 The average equity of A♠ K♠ for all of these examples is 49%.
 This might be surprising, considering that it's a top 5 starting hand.
 Although this number is accurate, it's a good example of how statistics - even accurate statistics - rarely tell the full truth.

-If you factored in all of the possible hands, and the frequency of playing A-K against them, you would see the A-K average win percentage climb to a very profitable level.
+If you factored in all of the possible hands and the frequency of playing A-K against them, you would see the A-K average win percentage climb to a very profitable level.

-A-K vs. Multiple Opponents
+How to Play A-K vs. Multiple Opponents

-In this unlikely scenario, A-K is going to win the hand 10% of the time (or 1 in 10).
+In this unlikely scenario A-K will win the hand 10% of the time (or 1 in 10).
 Considering you're only getting 7-1 on your money, this is a -EV scenario.

 (On a separate note, take a look at AA: a 30% win rate while getting 7-1.
 It's for this reason players such as Mike Caro believe AA is best played multiway to optimize long-term results.)

 These numbers are true equity, which is not to be confused with other forms of odds.
 These numbers only give you an idea of where to start with a hand like A-K.

 In short: Hand equity is not always the same as the odds.
 The odds in play are false, due to lack of knowledge.
-You don't know 100% what your opponent has, and the same goes for them against you.
+You don't know 100% what your opponent has and the same goes for them against you.

 This means the odds change based on fold equity (your bluffing latitude) and on the choices you make with the knowledge you have.